Molecular biophysics

 Molecular biophysics is a rapidly evolving interdisciplinary area of research that combines concepts in physics, chemistry, engineering, mathematics and biology.
 It seeks to understand biomolecular systems and explain biological function in terms of molecular structure, structural organization, and dynamic behaviour at various levels of complexity (from single molecules to supramolecular structures, viruses and small living systems).
 This discipline covers topics such as the measurement of molecular forces, molecular associations, allosteric interactions, Brownian motion, and cable theory.
-Additional areas of study can be found on Outline of Biophysics.
-The discipline has required development of specialized equipment and procedures capable of imaging and manipulating minute living structures, as well as novel experimental approaches.
+Additional areas of study can be found in the Outline of Biophysics.
+The discipline has required development of novel experimental approaches.

 Overview

-Molecular biophysics typically addresses biological questions similar to those in biochemistry and molecular biology, seeking to find the physical underpinnings of biomolecular phenomena.
-Scientists in this field conduct research concerned with understanding the interactions between the various systems of a cell, including the interactions between DNA, RNA and protein biosynthesis, as well as how these interactions are regulated.
-A great variety of techniques are used to answer these questions.
+Molecular biophysics addresses biological questions arising in biochemistry and molecular biology, seeking to find the basis of biomolecular phenomena.
+Scientists in this field conduct research concerned with understanding interactions between the various systems of a cell, including the interactions between DNA, RNA and proteins, as well as how these interactions are regulated.
+Several techniques are used to answer these questions.

 Fluorescent imaging techniques, as well as electron microscopy, X-ray crystallography, NMR spectroscopy, atomic force microscopy (AFM) and small-angle scattering (SAS) both with X-rays and neutrons (SAXS/SANS) are often used to visualize structures of biological significance.
 Protein dynamics can be observed by neutron spin echo spectroscopy.
-Conformational change in structure can be measured using techniques such as dual polarisation interferometry, circular dichroism, SAXS and SANS.
-Direct manipulation of molecules using optical tweezers or AFM, can also be used to monitor biological events where forces and distances are at the nanoscale.
-Molecular biophysicists often consider complex biological events as systems of interacting entities which can be understood e.g. through statistical mechanics, thermodynamics and chemical kinetics.
+Conformational changes in structure can be observed using dual polarisation interferometry, circular dichroism, small-angle X-ray scattering, and small-angle neutron scattering.
+Direct manipulation of molecules using optical tweezers or atomic force microscopy, can also be used to monitor biological events where forces and distances are at the nanoscopic scale.
+Molecular biophysicists often consider complex biological events as systems of interacting entities which can be understood through statistical mechanics, thermodynamics and chemical kinetics.
 By drawing knowledge and experimental techniques from a wide variety of disciplines, biophysicists are often able to directly observe, model or even manipulate the structures and interactions of individual molecules or complexes of molecules.